 Women globally are creating their own independent roles in areas like politics and sports, so it was only a matter of time before the domination trickled down into the fashion industry, specifically streetwear fashion.
 With strong self-sufficient mindsets, women are beginning to start their own businesses.
 Many women are pursuing the paths of becoming self-made and self-taught entrepreneurs in fashion, mainly Black women.

-Women like Rihanna, April Walker, and Martine Rose are influential figures who have been paving the way for the expansion of women’s roles in streetwear.
-Other brands like Namilia,I.Am.Gia, Palm Angels, and many more are all setting the example that streetwear can be for women.
+Women like Rihanna and Aleali May are influential figures who have been paving the way for the expansion of women’s roles in streetwear.
+Brands like Bephie, MadeMe, Sporty and Rich, and many more are all setting the example that streetwear can be for women by women.
 The creation of these women’s brands has opened doors for women to truly express and be themselves.
-Even brands like KITH and Off-White have began to weigh in on increasing the presence of women in their brands through inclusion of womenswear extensions.
+Even brands like KITH, Stüssy, and Nike have began to weigh in on increasing the presence of women in their brands through inclusion of womenswear extensions.

-As for the future of women’s streetwear, opportunities for growth and expansion are evident, but recognition on a mainstream level is the challenge at hand.
+As for the future of women’s streetwear, opportunities for growth and expansion are evident, but recognition is the challenge at hand.
 We are in the era of the women, yet our voices are still not being heard.
 Women are looking for more opportunities for comfort and streetwear has that for us.
-Women’s streetwear offers a way for women to have the comfort but with its own feminine taste to it.
-The big break for women’s streetwear is coming, it just all comes to do three things to bring ultimate success to women’s streetwear: change, innovation, and support.
-It is about time to recognize women’s influential nature on streetwear.
+For some of us, streetwear has always been a first choice when it comes to fashion and style even when it was not on our side.
+The big break for women’s streetwear is coming, it just all comes to do two things to bring ultimate success to women’s streetwear and women in streetwear: change and support.
+It is about time to recognize these women in streetwear and support brands with selection specifically curated for us.

-Credits for this Pretty Phresh exclusive.
-Photography: Kadeem Morris, (@jamrockdawg), Stying: Monae Bynum (@hiiimmoe), Models: Ayanna McKie (@ay.annaa) and Tyonna Parker (@tyeskii), and Creative Direction: Morgan Smith (@muvamorgs).
+Credits for Pretty Phresh exclusive: photography by Kadeem Morris; (@jamrockdawg); stying by Monae Bynum (@hiiimmoe); modeled by Ayanna McKie (@ay.annaa) and Tyonna Parker (@tyeskii); makeup by Innocencia Miller (@inno.artistry); and, creative direction by Morgan Smith (@muvamorgs).